monica525/english-for-designer/01-one-word/revision.md

 # What’s your hook?
-- “Impossible” - words that has its hidden meaning.
+- “Impossible”: word that has its hidden meaning.